mikeboers/PyTomCrypt/README.md

     >>> sorted(mac.cipher_macs)
     ['omac', 'pmac', 'xcbc']

-The `MAC` will accept either a hash/cipher name, or a `hash.Descriptor`, or a `cipher.Descriptor` to specify which algorithm to use.
+The `MAC` will accept either a name or a `Descriptor` to specify which hash/cipher algorithm to use.

     >>> mac.hmac('md5', 'secret', 'content').hexdigest()
+    '97e5f3684213a40aaaa9ef31f9f4b1a7'
     >>> mac.hmac(hash.md5, 'secret', 'content').hexdigest()
     '97e5f3684213a40aaaa9ef31f9f4b1a7'